sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/new/newintroduction.md

 \subsubsection{Previous approaches}

+(Mathematica and calculus)
+As the name implies, Calculus and Mathematica is a project from the early 1990's to teach calculus with the Mathematica program, using Mathematica notebooks as the primary text.
+While this approach sounds similar to our proposal for textbooks, the difference is that Calculus and Mathematica was designed for students to work exclusively on exercises while sitting in a computer lab.
+It was radically different for a traditional course, and the curriculm wwas driven by what Mathematica was capable of doing.
+Today, this seems to be a worthwhile approach for distance learning, especially in small communities where a high school cannot provide calculus courses.

+Our approach is to instead integrate Sage into traditional texts, and create curricular materials to {\em support and enhance} the undergraduate mathematics curriculum appropriately, without letting the existence of the technology {\em dictate} the topics that are taught.

-Mathematica and calculus, Banchoff (Brown), etc.  Successful approaches exist, but they have not been widely adopted
+Banchoff (Brown), etc.  Successful approaches exist, but they have not been widely adopted

 Cited previous research should back up the advantages and disadvantages below.